gamejolt/doc-help/src/build-types/index.md

 ## Downloadable/Desktop

-If your game is downloadable, you should generally compress your game files into a single .zip file and upload that.
+If your game is downloadable, you should generally compress your game files into a single archive file (.zip, .rar, etc.) and upload that.
 Whether you've got an installer, a stand-alone application, a complex system of folders, or anything in between, zip it all up.
 If your build is a single file, zipping it is unnecessary.
 When you upload the build, choose the platform/operating system on which it runs (Windows, Linux, Mac, or Other).

 When adding a downloadable build, here's something to keep in mind: The more steps a gamer has to go through in order to play your game, the less likely they are to actually play it.